 Ethics Committee Consultations

-The Faith Regional Health Services Ethics Committee will be available on an "as needed" basis to assist with ethical issues on behalf of a patient, family or health team member.
-In these situations, the committee will provide a forum through which:
+The Ethics Committee is available on an "as needed" basis to assist with ethical issues on behalf of you as the patient, your family, or a health team member.
+In these situations, the committee provides a forum through which:

-- The rights of patients, families and health team members are clarified.
+- The rights of you the patient, your family, and health team members are clarified.

 - Ethical issues are considered in the context of costs and/or reimbursement constraints.

-As with all patient information, all documents or discussions related to Ethics Committee meetings and consultations will be treated with strict confidentiality following the Faith Regional Health Services Confidentiality of Patient Information and Confidentiality policies, and all other Faith Regional Health Services policies related to privacy and confidentiality.
+As with all of your patient information, all documents or discussions related to Ethics Committee meetings and consultations are treated with strict confidentiality following the Faith Regional Health Services Confidentiality of Patient Information policies and all other Faith Regional Health Services policies related to privacy and confidentiality.